Rich cacao and zesty orange oil combine in this 9-ingredient chocolate orange tart. Vegan, gluten free and refined sugar free!

 - 1 100g bar vegan dark chocolate

-- ¼ cup maple syrup (at room temperature)
+- ¼ cup maple syrup (at room temperature) or date paste

 - ¼ cup cacao or cocoa powder